A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

-Finally, the $e_1$ or electron channel is seen from \Eref{eq:v1v1} to contribute purely to the real part of $\Keij{12}$.
+Having addressed frame and energy scale invariance of $m_e^2$, the correction to $\Ke$ from the $e_1$ or electron channel may now be determined.
+This channel is seen from \Eref{eq:v1v1} to contribute purely to the real part of $\Keij{12}$.
 For the imaginary part, all positive contributions to the imaginary portion of $\Keij{12}$ arise from the muon channel and all negative contrinutions from the tau channel, enabling the relatively simple form of \Eref{eq:thetacorrmutau}.
-In contrast, while the electron channel contributes to the real part of $\Keij{12}$ the bulk of the real part (and, indeed, for $\theta_\ell=-3\pi/4$ the entirety of the real part) arises instead from the muon and tau channels.
+In contrast, while the electron channel contributes to the real part of $\Keij{12}$ the bulk of the real part arises instead from the muon and tau channels.
+(Indeed, for $\theta_\ell:=-3\pi/4$ the entirety of the real part arises from the muon and tau channels, though the corrections from the tau and mu sectors already discussed ensure that this particular situation is avoided.)